Applies to: Exchange Server 2013

 Public folders can also be used as an archiving method for distribution groups.
 When you mail-enable a public folder and add it as a member of the distribution group, email sent to the group is automatically added to the public folder for later reference.

-Public folders aren’t designed for the following purposes:
+Public folders aren’t designed to do the following:

-Data archiving.
-Users who have mailbox limits sometimes use public folders instead of mailboxes to archive data.
+Data archiving Users who have mailbox limits sometimes use public folders instead of mailboxes to archive data.
 This practice isn't recommended because it affects storage in public folders and undermines the goal of mailbox limits.
-Instead, we recommend that you use In-Place Archiving as your archiving solution.
+Instead, we recommend that you use In-Place Archiving in Exchange 2013 as your archiving solution.

 To learn more about public folders and other collaboration methods in Exchange 2013, see Collaboration.

 Looking for the Exchange Online version of this topic?
-See Public Folders in Exchange Online.
+See Public folders in Office 365 and Exchange Online.

 The main architectural components of public folders are the public folder mailboxes, which can reside in one or more mailbox databases.